 - If your parent’s insurance plan offers dependent coverage, you can stay on your parent’s plan until you are 26 years old.
 Former foster care youth can stay on Medicaid until age 26 as well.

-Starting in 2014, if you don’t have health insurance and don’t qualify for an exemption, you’ll pay a fee when you pay your taxes in 2015.
+Starting in 2014, if you don’t have health insurance and don’t qualify for an exemption, you’ll pay a fee when you file your taxes in 2015.
 You’ll also have to pay out-of-pocket for all of your health care.
 There are a few exceptions, or situations under which you would not have to pay the fee if you don’t have coverage.

 You may not have to pay a fee if:

-- You cannot find insurance that costs less than 8% of your household income after tax credits and any contributions by your employer are applied;
+- You cannot find insurance that costs less than about 8% of your household income after tax credits and any contributions by your employer are applied;

 - You are a Native American, religious objector, or incarcerated;